Bound Tightening using Rolling-Horizon Decomposition for Neural Network Verification: Numerical Results

-Our approach has successfully closed a number of instances (48, 78, 83) that were challenging for state-of-the-art complete verifiers.
-We achieved this by first obtaining the OBBT-RH bounds for intermediate layers and then constructing the MIPs using the model as outlined in \eqref{eq:extended_model} for each verification instance.
+After computing bounds for the intermediate layers, we use these bounds to solve the MIP instances.
+This is achieved by first obtaining the variable bounds for intermediate layers and then constructing the MIPs using the model as outlined in \eqref{eq:extended_model} for each verification instance.
+In the verification context, tightening the domain of the input for ReLU activations strengthens the MIP formulation by decreasing the big-M coefficients.
+Furthermore, it can stabilize ReLU units—eliminating binary variables—when a ReLU’s input is proven to be always non-negative or always non-positive.
+This combined effect—yielding stronger relaxations and reducing the number of binary variables—results in substantial improvements when solving the final MIPs corresponding to the verification problems with the tightened bounds.
 In addition to incorporating the tight bounds into the MIP, we also set the Gurobi cutoff parameters to 0.
 This parameter setting is critical as it ensures that nodes with a lower bound greater than 0 are pruned, thereby enhancing the efficiency of the verification process.

+The end-to-end results are shown in Table \ref{table:end2end}, with OBBT-RH outperforming the other methods as discussed above.
+Figure \ref{fig:cactus_plot} shows the performance of various methods in verifying instances within the benchmark, highlighting the trade-off between tight bounds and verification time.
+For low time budgets, fast bound tightening methods such as IBP, CROWN, and $\alpha$-CROWN are more effective, verifying a greater number of instances quickly.
+However, as the time budget increases, OBBT-RH and OBBT, which prioritize tighter bounds, begin to outperform the faster methods by verifying a higher proportion of instances.
+Notably, OBBT-RH is more efficient than OBBT, verifying more instances in less time.
+Moreover, our approach has successfully closed several challenging instances (48, 78, 83) that previously posed difficulties for state-of-the-art complete verifiers.
 With our proposed method for generating OBBT-RH bounds, we successfully closed instance 48 within five minutes, a feat not achieved by any complete verifiers from the VNN competition.